-New tariffs spark fear with marketers.
-How can sales team can navigate the squeeze of ad spend?
+New tariffs spark fear with marketers - how can sales teams navigate the squeeze of ad spend?

 Izzy Fletcher • 27 March 2025